 As social scientists and educators we value and actively promote scholarship that fosters academic excellence, collaboration, innovative active inquiry methods, and excellence in teaching that engage, motivate and inspire students to think critically, feel deeply, communicate effectively and act responsibly to meet the challenges of an increasingly complex, technological, diverse and threatened world.

 Behavioral Science Core Student Learning Outcomes

-- Demonstrate civic knowledge and engagement in the social world
+- Demonstrate understanding of major concepts, theories, and findings in the social sciences.

-- Appraise the connections between self and society.
-Explore the world the world through a social science lens
+- Appraise the dynamic connections between self and society

 The College expects students who have satisfied the core requirements in Behavioral Sciences to achieve outcomes in two of the following disciplines: